Pakistan's Envoy Blames US for 'Emboldening' India Amid Kashmir Escalation

 This came a day after Indian jets crossed into Pakistan to bomb the biggest training camp of Jaish-e-Mohammed, a terror group which claimed responsibility for the 14 February suicide bombing of paramilitary forces in the India-governed part of Kashmir.

-Commenting on India's airstrike on Tuesday, US Secretary of State Mike Pompeo described it as "counter-terrorism actions" and called on Pakistan to take "meaningful action against terrorist groups operating on its soil", while also urging the two countries against further military action.
+Commenting on India's airstrike on Tuesday, US Secretary of State Mike Pompeo described it as "counter-terrorism actions" and called on Pakistan to take "meaningful action against terrorist groups operating on its soil", while also urging the two countries to forgo further military action.

+According to the Indian news agency ANI, Pompeo told Indian PM's national security adviser Ajit Doval that Washington supports the airstrike on the terror camp.

 Pakistan's perceived lack of action against terrorists has been a major source of tension between Islamabad and Washington.
 Last year, the United States cut $800 million in aid to Pakistan, accusing the country of providing a "safe haven" to terrorists and militants active in neighbouring Afghanistan.